lorena-zuzic/benzene_mapping/README.md

 A benzene-mapping approach for uncovering cryptic pockets in membrane-bound proteins.
 Under review.

 ## 1) Force field modification
-First, we need to modify our force field to include a) repulsions between benzene virtual sites; b) new atom type that has all the
+First, we need to modify our force field to include:

+a) benzene molecule with a central virtual site in the .rtp file

+b) a virtual site defined as an atom type

+c) a new atom type that will be present only in lipids and will act as a repulsion point

+d) modified lipids that contain a new atom type

+e) repulsions between benzene virtual sites

+f) repulsions between lipids and benzene virtual sites

+### 1a) benzene molecule with a central virtual site in the .rtp file

+Add bnzv.rtp in the force field folder.
+It will be read in addition to an already present merged.rtp file.
+Gromacs will recognise benzene under the name BNZV (denoting BeNZene + Virtual site).

+### 1b) a virtual site defined as an atom type

+Don't forget to place this modified force field in the same folder where you will be creating your simulation system.

 ## 2) Benzene probes
 A coordinate file of a benzene probe with a central virtual site can be found in benzene_vs.pdb.
 To insert a desired number of benzene molecules (e.g. 50) into a simulation box, use: